A topological source of quantum light

-At the same time, topological photonic systems have gained widespread attention which can be attributed mainly to the presence of robust edge states in these systems \cite{Ling2014, Wang2009, Hafezi2011, Hafezi2013, Rechtsman2013, Khanikaev2013, Fang2012, Chen2014, Ma2015, Khanikaev2016}.
-These states are characterized by topologically invariant integers \cite{Kraus2012, Hafezi2014, Hu2014, Mittal2016}, and therefore, photonic transport through these states is protected against local disorder \cite{Mittal2014, Rechtsman2016, Mittal2016b}.
-Very recently, it was theoretically proposed to use topological photonic systems for manipulating quantum fluctuations of electromagnetic fields \cite{Peano2016}.
-In particular, using of topological edge states is proposed for robust, spectral engineering of parametric gain in down-conversion process and realizing travelling-wave amplifiers.
+At the same time, the introduction of topological protection in photonic systems has led to the development of a new class of devices which are inherently robust against disorder \cite{Ling2014, Wang2009, Hafezi2011, Hafezi2013, Rechtsman2013, Chen2014, Cheng2016}.
+This robustness can be attributed to the presence of unidirectional, back-reflection free edge states in these systems.
+Edge states are characterized by topologically invariant integers \cite{Kraus2012, Hafezi2014, Mittal2016}, and therefore, photonic transport through these states is protected against local disorder \cite{Mittal2014, Wang2009, Cheng2016}.
+Edge states have been used to demonstrate, for example, robust optical delay lines \cite{Hafezi2013, Mittal2014}, reconfigurable photonic pathways \cite{Cheng2016}, topological lasers \cite{Jean2017, Bahari2017}.
+However, demonstrations of such topologically robust photonic systems have so far been confined to the classical regime.

-In this work, we experimentally demonstrate such robust, spectral engineering of a parametric process in a 2D topological photonic system of coupled ring resonators which exhibits edge states \cite{Hafezi2011, Hafezi2013}.
-Our system is very similar to the one studied in Ref.\cite{Peano2016}, with the exception that here we rely on the large third-order nonlinearity of silicon in ring resonators, which leads to SFWM.
-We show that when this system is pumped along the topological edge bands, efficient generation of photons occurs only for signal and idler frequencies confined to the edge band.
-Furthermore, using measurements over many devices, we show that the topological robustness manifests as a robustness in spectral correlations between the pump and the generated photons.

-Our system consists of a 2D lattice of coupled ring resonators engineered to introduce a uniform, synthetic gauge field for photons and simulate the integer quantum Hall effect (Fig.\ref{fig:1}(a)).
-The transmission spectrum of this device repeats every free-spectral range (FSR), $\Omega$, corresponding to the different longitudinal mode of the ring resonators (Fig.\ref{fig:1}(b)).
-The Hamiltonian describing the system near each longitudinal mode resonance, $\omega_{0\rho}$, is given as